Why study accounting online? Studying accounting and commerce through distance learning is a convenient way to acquire a valuable degree.

 Here are Australia’s top Bachelor of Accounting distance learning courses.
 Each university has a satisfaction rate among business and management graduates that is well above 80% (see Uni Reviews).

 Edith Cowan University in Perth has a highly rated business program that allows you to study 100% online.
 The accounting major is accredited by professional accounting bodies and opens up career opportunities in all accounting fields.
-Electives include auditing, cost accounting, financial accounting, information systems, and managerial accounting.
+Students need to complete 11 core units to qualify for the major.
+Other units may be selected from the BCom program as well as from arts, law and science faculties.

 Swinburne Bachelor of Business (Accounting)